-Legal Standard An area is considered an "open field" not protected by the Fourth Amendment when: ☐ The area is not enclosed by a building or other structure (unless the building is abandoned); and ☐ The area is not curtilage (discussed next).
+Legal Standard An area is considered an "open field" not protected by th Amendment when: ne Fourth The area is not enclosed by a building or other (unless the building is abandoned); and structure ☐ The area is not curtilage (discussed next).

-These cases represent binding authority from South Carolina, the 4th Circuit, or U.S. Supreme Court.
+These cases represent binding authority from Arizona, the 9th Circuit, or U.S. Supreme Court.
 It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.